NEWAGE-Labs/nal.docs/docs/QSM.md

 * Deviations, additions, or exclusions from the sampling method and sampling plan.

-### 7.4 Handling of Test or Calibration Items ###
+### 7.4 Handling of Samples ###

-#### 7.4.1 Procedures for Handling ####
+#### 7.4.1 Procedures for Handling Samples ####

-The referenced document *Quality System Procedure - Handling* outlines the procedures for the transportation, receipt, handling, protection, storage, retention and/or disposal of test and calibration items, including all provisions necessary to protect the integrity of the test item, and the interests of the laboratory and the customer.
+The *Quality System Procedure - Sample Handling* outlines the procedures for the transportation, receipt, handling, protection, storage, retention and/or disposal of test and calibration items, including all provisions necessary to protect the integrity of the test item, and the interests of the laboratory and the customer.
+Precautions must be taken to avoid deterioration, contamination, loss or damage to the item during handling, transporting, storing/waiting, and preparation for testing or calibration.

-#### 7.4.2 Identification System ####
+#### 7.4.2 Identification System of Samples ####

 Test items are systematically identified as they arrive at the laboratory.
 The identification is retained throughout the life of the item in the laboratory.
 The system is designed and operated so as to ensure that items cannot be confused physically, or when referred to in records or other documents.
 The system accommodates a sub-division of groups of items and the transfer of items within and from the laboratory when appropriate.
+Additional information about the identification system of test items can be found in the *Quality System Procedure - LIMS*.

-#### 7.4.3 Abnormal Conditions ####
+#### 7.4.3 Abnormal Sample Conditions ####

 Upon receipt of the test item, any abnormalities or departures from normal or specified conditions, as described in the relevant test or calibration method, are recorded.
 When there is any doubt as to the suitability of an item for test, or when an item does not conform to the description provided, or the test required is not specified in sufficient detail, the laboratory consults the customer for further instructions before proceeding and keeps a record of the discussion.

 When the customer requires the item to be tested or calibrated acknowledging a deviation from specified conditions, the laboratory shall include a disclaimer in the report indicating which results may be affected by the deviation.

-#### 7.4.4 Specified Environmental Conditions ####
+#### 7.4.4 Specified Environmental Conditions for Samples ####

 When items have to be stored or conditioned under specified environmental conditions, these conditions are maintained, monitored, and recorded.
 Where a test item is to be held secure (e.g., for reasons of record, safety or value, or to enable complementary test to be performed later), the laboratory has arrangements for storage and security that protect the condition and integrity of the secured item concerned.
+Additional information about environmental condition records can be found in the *Quality System Procedure - Sample Handling*.

 ### 7.5 Technical Records ###